zhanksun/zhanksun.github.io/_teaching/STOR113.md

 Rating <sup>\*</sup> | **4.0** | **4.2** | **4.5** <sup>\#</sup>

 \*: scores based on a 5-point rating system. <br>
 \#: This is the first course I ever taught.
 I taught this course for three semesters.
-My teaching skills improved steadily, recognized by the Excellence in Teaching Award from the University of North Carolina at Chapel Hill.
+My teaching skills improved steadily, recognized by the Excellence in Teaching Award from UNC Chapel Hill.

 *[UNC]: the University of North Carolina